POST BUILD NOTES

 I’ll be using flat head hex bolts in the future for wood attachment.

 The main rectangle of my bed support.
 This section is narrow enough that it extends past the bulge of metal by the slider door and past the corners in the back of the van by the rear doors to fill the gap.

 Since I don’t have access to a drill press I found a drill guide with a stop that attaches to the bit.
-It took around 2 hours to map the bolt pattern for the extrusions and drill them with a forstner bit.
+I mapped the bolt pattern for the extrusions and drilled them with a forstner bit.

-Three coats of matte water based interior Varathane, lightly sanded between each coat with 220 grit, and wet sanded the last coat with 1000 grit.
+Three coats of matte water based interior polyurethane, lightly sanded between each coat with 220 grit, and wet sanded the last coat with 1000 grit which was completely unnecessary.

 I tried pressing a piece of wood into the foam to get a clean line with a box cutter but the foam was too dense.
 Moved on to scissors but the edge wasn’t even, and then tried this fine tooth saw but it made a huge mess.
 Foam cutters don’t work.
 Using a serrated knife with long consistent strokes was the best solution for the cuts.